 This emphasis on finding information online should not deny the importance of reading books.
 I take it for granted that anyone researching for their senior thesis will be reading relevant books on their chosen field.
 However, finding the best books, locating reviews, learning how key books are integrated into the discourse on a subject – this will all largely depend on your competency as an online researcher.
 Just as there are skills necessary for being a strong reader – skills like focus, patience, and attentiveness – so there are skills involved in finding, evaluating, and using information from the internet.

 What is the Internet?

-These answers are partly correct.
-To be more exact, they are only half correct.
+These answers are only half correct.
 The reality is that all the websites that are publicly available on “the net” or “the web” are one part of the internet.
 But there is a second part of the internet, and it’s this second part that is crucial for researchers.